Lender's Mortgage Overlays in a Nutshell

 Specific Lender Overlay Examples

 Here are some specific overlay examples in relation to the published loan guidelines.

 - Debt to Income ratio – The guidelines offered by FHA state that the maximum debt to income ratio is 56.9% so long as the customer has a minimum credit rank of 620.
 However, specific lenders will not approve a loan if the debt to income ratio is over 43%

 - Minimum credit scores – FHA states that a credit score of at least 580 is all that is needed for loan approval.
 But, the majority of lenders require a score of 620 to 640 in order to be considered for any type of home loan.

-- Down Payment requirements – Fannie Mae and Freddie Mac have clear rules that allow borrowers to buy a home with only a 5% to 10% down payment using a conventional mortgage.
+- Down Payment requirements – Fannie Mae and Freddie Mac have clear rules that allow borrowers to buy a home with only a 5% to 10% down payment using conventional mortgages.
 However, if a person’s credit score is below 700 or if their debt to income ratio is on the high end, there may be an issue.
-The lender may increase the interest rate on the mortgage by 0.125% up to 0.50%.
+The lender may increase the interest rate on the loan by 0.125% up to 0.50%.
 Or, they may require a bigger down payment.

 - Property types – The VA mortgage is available to veterans for almost any kind of property.
 But, certain lenders may not offer a VA mortgage for a condo or a manufactured home.

 - Credit History – Having a diverse range of credit lines is often a good way to boost your credit score and prepare for a home loan.
 Mortgage overlays may require a certain number of credit accounts along with a minimum number of years of payment history in order to qualify for a loan.